akrish4/Learn-By-Write/Python/Boolean_type.md

 While dealing solely with the boolean values may seem obvious, the precedence of logical operations will be quite important to remember when you start working with so-called truthy and falsy values.

+'# The precedence of boolean operations
+Logical operators have a different priority and it affects the order of evaluation.
+Here are the operators in order of their priorities: not, and, or.
+So, not is considered first, then and, finally or.
+Having this in mind, consider the following expression:

+       print(False or not False)  # True